DownD/QtMetinBot/README.md

 RE related things:

-//Function CPythonCharacterManager::__RenderSortedAliveActorList stores a static vector //that corresponds to the map of every instance //Currently wallhack dont work for game objects - TestActorCollision can be a fix for this, to be analyzed
+- Function "CPythonCharacterManager::__RenderSortedAliveActorLis"t stores a static vector that corresponds to the map of every instance. - Currently wallhack dont work for game objects - TestActorCollision can be a fix for this, to be analyzed

 To do List:

-Rethink Bot class, as of now it appears to go into an an explosion of classes for each feature Improve GUI
+Rethink Bot class, as of now it appears to go into an explosion of classes for each feature
 - Final long term objective/sideProject, Develop a full working Vulkan GUI engine
 - Do a more safe call and memory reading by checking for null pointer (Still thinking if is worth to sacrifice performance over error checking)
 - Provide an Interface for Patterns class (Low priority)